Appearing Before the Council

 City Council Workshops

 The purpose of a City Council workshop is to provide a forum for City Council and City staff members to discuss and possibly take action on various subjects related to City operations, projects, and planning.
 Members of the City's Commissions, Boards, and/or Committees may also be present to discuss various subjects with City Council and City staff.
-Citizens are welcome to attend the Workshops; however, there will be no general public comment opportunity at the Workshops, unless a specific public hearing is on the agenda.
-If citizens have comments or questions for City Council or City staff, they may attend a Regular City Council meeting and sign up to speak during the Public Comment section of the agenda.
-Citizens are also welcome to communicate with City Council members and/or City staff outside of public meetings by contacting City Hall at 830-598-9940.
+Citizens are welcome to attend the Workshops.
+Citizens are also welcome to communicate with Council Members and/or City staff outside of public meetings by contacting City Hall at 830-598-9940.

 Regular City Council Meetings

-Although Texas Law does not provide for an opportunity for citizens to participate in local government meetings, the City of Horseshoe Bay believes citizens have every right to participate in Regular City Council meetings, and we encourage citizens to do so.
+The City of Horseshoe Bay believes citizens have every right to participate in City Council meetings, and we encourage citizens to do so.
 Regular City Council meeting agendas have time set aside for Public Comment near the beginning of the meeting, and there are additional public comment opportunities on the agenda if a particular item requires a public hearing by law.

 Signing Up to Speak

-Citizens wishing to speak during a Regular City Council meeting must write their name and the agenda topic they wish to speak about on the Request to Speak form PRIOR to 3:00 pm when the meeting begins.
+Citizens wishing to speak during a City Council meeting must write their name and the agenda topic they wish to speak about on the Request to Speak form PRIOR to the start of the meeting.
 The Request to Speak sign-in form will be available in the Council Chambers on the podium by the entrance, next to the agendas, prior to the meeting.
 If you do not sign up to speak prior to the start of the meeting, you may not have an opportunity to speak.
 Citizens are not allowed to speak openly during the meeting unless first recognized by the presiding officer.
-When the presiding officer calls their name, citizens may speak for 3 minutes.
-If you would like to provide a presentation or speak longer than 3 minutes, please contact the City Manager's office at least two (2) business days prior to the start of the meeting to make arrangements, by calling 830-598-9940.
+When the presiding officer calls their name, citizens may speak for 5 minutes.
+If you would like to provide a presentation or speak longer than 5 minutes, please contact the City Manager's office at least two (2) business days prior to the start of the meeting to make arrangements, by calling 830-598-9940.

 Providing Written Comments/Documents to City Council

 Citizens are also encouraged to provide written comments to the City Council regarding any agenda item prior to the start of the meeting.
 Providing your comments in writing prior to the meeting may allow you to be more thorough in your comments than time will allow at a City Council meeting, and will also allow the Council Members time to study the comments before the meeting.
-All written comments or other documents you would like to provide to the Council Members should be emailed to the City Manager Stan Farmer at email@example.com no later than 5:00 pm on the Thursday prior to the following Tuesday City Council meeting, which is when agenda packets are delivered to Council Members.
+All written comments or other documents you would like to provide to the Council Members should be emailed to City Manager Stan Farmer at least two (2) business days prior to the day of the meeting.
 If you wish to bring hard-copies of documents to the meeting to be given to Council Members, you must bring 10 copies and provide them to the City Secretary (not the Mayor or Council Members) prior to the start of the meeting.
-In accordance with the Open Meetings Act, documents cannot be accepted by the Council Members directly.
+In accordance with the Open Meetings Act, documents cannot be accepted by Council Members directly.
 The City Secretary will ensure the Mayor, City Manager, City Attorney and the Council Members each receive a copy.
 If fewer than 10 copies are provided to the City Secretary, the document may not be provided to Council Members until after the meeting when sufficient copies can be made for each member.

 When to Speak